-Sometimes an illness or major surgery can lead you with a road to recovery that can’t start at home.
-That might require the use of inpatient rehabilitation (or rehab) care to return you to full health.
+Sometimes, an illness or major surgery can lead you to recovery that can’t start at home.
+That might require inpatient rehabilitation (or rehab) care to return you to full health.

-But you might be wondering if Medicare will absorb the costs of inpatient rehab care.
+But you might wonder if Medicare will absorb the costs of inpatient rehab care.
 Read more to find our full breakdown of this topic and how it works to decide how to proceed.